-If you reside in Montgomery County and are an unpaid, live-in, primary caregiver for an adult who has intellectual/developmental disabilities or functional disabilities (limited activities of daily living which require ongoing support like cancer, MS, traumatic brain injury, advanced diabetes), you may apply for respite care from The Arc Montgomery County.
+If you reside in Montgomery County and are an unpaid, primary caregiver for an adult who has intellectual/developmental disabilities or functional disabilities (limited activities of daily living which require ongoing support like cancer, MS, traumatic brain injury, advanced diabetes), and living in the same household, you may apply for respite coordination from The Arc Montgomery County.

 Our respite program can provide short-term relief for a few hours, a day, a weekend, or sometimes longer.
 However, respite care is not a substitute for ongoing care, adult day care or any other funded program.
 It's just a way to support families who take care of their loved ones at home.
 Families can choose from many respite care venues, including the family home, community and recreational programs, camps, and approved respite facilities.

 NOTE: Respite applications will not be processed for family members who receive state-funded, in-home supports.
 This includes services received through Community First Choice, REM, Community Pathways, Family Supports Waiver, Maryland Community Support, Autism Waiver, etc.